INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning

-\textbf{Multimodal Instance Understanding.} Understanding individual instances in visual inputs is a central focus in computer vision, with key tasks such as object detection~\cite{faster_rcnn, yolo}, instance segmentation~\cite{unet, sam}, and object tracking~\cite{mot, motsurvey, yilmaz2006object}.
-In the era of large multimodal models, instance-level understanding has also gained increasing attention.
-SPEC~\cite{spec}, ARO\cite{aro} and Winoground~\cite{thrush2022winoground}, evaluates the ability of vision-language models to comprehend fine-grained visual-linguistic concepts, revealing that models like CLIP~\cite{clip} struggle to grasp attributes of specific instances or the relationships between them.
-To address this, works like KOSMOS-2~\cite{Peng2023Kosmos2GM} and Shikra~\cite{chen2023shikra} encode instance information in textual form.
-In parallel, another line of research, including SoM-LLaVA~\cite{somllava}, RegionGPT~\cite{regiongpt}, GPT4ROI~\cite{zhang2023gpt4roi}, MG-LLaVA~\cite{mgllava}, OMG-LLaVA~\cite{omgllava}, and ViP-LLaVA~\cite{vipllava}, explores the use of visual prompting to guide models in focusing on specific instances.
-Among these, SoM-LLaVA~\cite{somllava} is most closely related to our work.
-It uses SoM~\cite{som} to prompt images and asks models to list the instances present, finding that instance-level understanding enhances global understanding.
-However, SoM-LLaVA~\cite{somllava} focuses solely on the image domain and does not address the more challenging video domain.
-In contrast, we focus on both images and videos, aiming to advance multimodal models in understanding the spatiotemporal changes of individual instances.
+\fakeparagraph{Multimodal instance understanding.} Understanding individual instances is a central focus in computer vision community, with key tasks like object detection~\cite{faster_rcnn, yolo, chen2025comprehensive}, instance segmentation~\cite{unet, sam}, and object tracking~\cite{mot, motsurvey, yilmaz2006object}.
+In the era of LMMs, instance understanding gains increasing attention.
+SPEC~\cite{spec}, ARO\cite{aro}, and Winoground~\cite{thrush2022winoground} reveal that CLIP~\cite{clip} struggle to understand instances.
+To address this, KOSMOS-2~\cite{Peng2023Kosmos2GM}, Ferret~\cite{ferret}, GLaMM~\cite{glamm} and Shikra~\cite{chen2023shikra} encode instance information in textual form.
+In parallel, SoM-LLaVA~\cite{somllava}, RegionGPT~\cite{regiongpt}, GPT4ROI~\cite{zhang2023gpt4roi}, MG-LLaVA~\cite{mgllava}, OMG-LLaVA~\cite{omgllava}, and ViP-LLaVA~\cite{vipllava}, explores the use of visual prompting to guide models in focusing on specific instances.
+SoM-LLaVA~\cite{somllava} and Elysium~\cite{wang2024elysium} are closely related to ours.
+SoM-LLaVA~\cite{somllava} asks models to list the instances in images, finding this effective in enhancing model comprehension.
+However, it is limited to the image domain.
+Elysium~\cite{wang2024elysium} focuses on object understanding in videos but employs relatively simplistic instance annotations.
+In contrast, we focus on both images and videos and provide multi-level fine-grained annotations for instances, aiming to advance multimodal models in understanding the spatiotemporal dynamics of individual instances.